The Use of Econometric and Statistical Analysis in Damages Assessments

 What is econometrics?

-Put in those terms, it is clear why econometric techniques are so important to the estimation of damages, which routinely involves comparing the actual scenario with a ‘but-for’ scenario in order to estimate a relevant measure of value.
-This measure might be profits, with the difference between the actual and but-for scenarios representing lost profits, which is often the metric for damages in relation to an alleged breach of contract.
-In cases of alleged expropriation, the appropriate metric might be the value of an asset, with the difference between scenarios representing the loss in value resulting from the expropriation.
+Put in those terms, it is clear why econometric techniques are so important to the estimation of damages, which routinely involves comparing the actual situation with a ‘but for’ situation to estimate a relevant measure of value.
+This measure might be profits, with the difference between the actual and but-for situations representing lost profits, which is often the metric for damages in relation to an alleged breach of contract.
+In cases of alleged expropriation, the appropriate metric might be the value of an asset, with the difference between situations representing the loss in value resulting from the expropriation.

 This chapter obviously does not seek to be comprehensive for reasons of length, and there are a number of important topics that are not touched on.
 To mention just two, these include: